tandocaileen/studio/src/blueprint.md

 The application follows a strict, automated status progression for each motorcycle, ensuring data integrity and clear tracking at every stage:
 1.  **`Incomplete`**: The default status for a new motorcycle that requires more details (like insurance, COC, etc.).
 2.  **`Ready to Register`**: Automatically set when a Store Supervisor/Cashier saves all the required "Insurance & Control" information.
 These units are now ready for endorsement.
-3.  **`Endorsed - Incomplete`**: Automatically set when an `Incomplete` unit is endorsed to a liaison.
-4.  **`Endorsed - Ready`**: Automatically set when a `Ready to Register` unit is endorsed to a liaison. **Only units with this status are eligible for Cash Advance generation.**
+3.  **`Endorsed - Ready`**: Automatically set when a `Ready to Register` unit is endorsed to a liaison. **Only units with this status are eligible for Cash Advance generation.**
-5.  **`Processing`**: Automatically set as soon as a Cash Advance (CA) is generated for the unit by a liaison.
+4.  **`Processing`**: Automatically set as soon as a Cash Advance (CA) is generated for the unit by a liaison.
-6.  **`For Review`**: Automatically set when the liaison submits the liquidation details for the unit.
+5.  **`For Review`**: Automatically set when the liaison submits the liquidation details for the unit.
 This signifies that the registration process is complete from the liaison's perspective and is pending final review.

 ### Motorcycle, Document, and Financial Management
 - **Motorcycle Registry**: Add and store comprehensive motorcycle details (make, model, plate number, customer name, etc.).
 - **Document Management**: Upload and track essential documents (OR/CR, COC, Insurance, etc.) with the ability to set expiration dates.
-- **Endorsements**: A formal process to assign motorcycles to a specific liaison for handling.
+- **Automated Endorsements**: The system automatically endorses motorcycles with a `Ready to Register` status to their assigned liaison every end of day.
+This removes the need for manual endorsement creation.
 - **Cash Advance (CA) Generation**: Liaisons can request cash advances for one or more motorcycles that are `Endorsed - Ready`.
 The system uses Genkit AI to generate a consolidated CA request with a unique ID and summarized purpose.
 It is assumed that a single Check Voucher (CV) can cover multiple CA requests.
 - **Liquidation**: Liaisons can submit liquidation reports for their processed CAs by uploading receipts and detailing expenses.
 - **Reporting**: The system can generate detailed, printable PDF reports for Cash Advances and Liquidations.